 As observations are listed for each of the consolidated issues, it can be seen that there is an overlap across policy issues, commercial issues and standards development recommendations.
 These overlaps are to be expected as the observations are multi-faceted, in which there may be standards development recommended for part of an observation at the same time that there are considerations for policy direction or regional commercial practices for other parts of an observation.

-COMMERCIAL PRACTICES ISSUES:
+OBSERVATIONS RAISING COMMERCIAL PRACTICES ISSUES:

 1. Flexibility in the interactions of the natural gas and electric markets is used now to meet customer needs.
 These services reflect the specific operational or regional requirements of the pipelines and pipeline customers and would probably not be candidates for standards development.
 Additional services can be introduced and implemented through services offered by pipelines to their respective customers.